ethereum-optimism/optimism-project-ideas/README.md

 - **Global Passport NFT:** Create an NFT that acts as a global passport, which can receive “stamps” to signal where you’ve visited.

-- **Decentralized Financial Regulator / Project Reputation:** Free, open source, on-chain star ratings of crypto projects. (h/t [Balaji](https://twitter.com/balajis/status/1625723092537573376?s=46&t=t1EPp982MOOLNfuJTYeRlA))
+- **Decentralized Project Reputation:** Free, open source, on-chain star ratings of crypto projects.

 ### Identity Use Cases